timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 36-PROMOTION, SEPARATION, AND INVOLUNTARY RETIREMENT OF OFFICERS ON THE ACTIVE-DUTY LIST/SUBCHAPTER I-SELECTION BOARDS.md

 * (B) A grade specified in this subparagraph is as follows:

-  * (i) In the case of a regular officer, a grade above captain or, in the case of the Navy, lieutenant.
+  * (i) In the case of a regular officer, a grade above captain, in the case of the Navy, lieutenant, or in the case of the Space Force, the equivalent grade.

   * (ii) In the case of a reserve officer, a grade above lieutenant colonel or, in the case of the Navy, commander.

 * (C) The standards and procedures referred to in subparagraph (A) shall require the furnishing to the selection board, and to each individual member of the board, the information described in that subparagraph with regard to an officer in a grade specified in subparagraph (B) at each stage or phase of the selection board, concurrent with the screening, rating, assessment, evaluation, discussion, or other consideration by the board or member of the official military personnel file of the officer, or of the officer.

+* (D) With respect to the consideration of an officer for promotion to a grade at or below major general, in the case of the Navy, rear admiral, or, in the case of the Space Force, the equivalent grade, the requirements in subparagraphs (A) and (C) may be met through the convening and actions of a special selection review board with respect to the officer under section 628a of this title.

 * (4) Information provided to a selection board in accordance with paragraphs (2) and (3) shall be made available to all members of the board and shall be made a part of the record of the board.
 Communication of such information shall be in a written form or in the form of an audio or video recording.
 If a communication is in the form of an audio or video recording, a written transcription of the recording shall also be made a part of the record of the selection board.